 Finally, comes cycling the healthiest and green form of transport which is very beneficial for traveling to short distances.
 Cycle booths are available all around the city and with the cycling app one can look at the available cycles at any place.
 Fares are very low and it’s a great way to travel and keeping yourself fit.

 Now coming to a conclusion if you are living within the city limits and are looking for a cheap way to travel in the city then Paris metro is the best way to the travel.
 If living in the suburbs then go for the RER, Transilien or the tramways if looking to travel during the night choose the bus and if you are a comfort traveler choose Uber or cabs.

-Thanks to this fantastic plumber Nashville for sponsoring our site!
+Thanks to this fantastic custom pool tables company for sponsoring our site!